What’s The Best 50cc Go-Kart For Kids? (4 Karts Compared)

 Speaking of pedigree, I wanted to include a kart that might be considered a little off-the-wall for most, constructed by one of my most idolized kart companies.

 Praga Karts is a brand based out of Italy, but they’re rapidly growing into a worldwide kart manufacturer, taking their experience in working alongside companies such as Ferrari and distilling it into go-karts.
-Amazingly cool, right?
+Pretty cool, right?

 For kids, the Praga Baby with its commonplace Comer C51 engine isn’t revolutionary by way of parts, nor does it break the mold of what we see in karting across the United States.
 Most kids will have a typical chassis with a C51, after all.